ASUU commends JAMB over blacklist of 48 CBT centres - Nigeria Today

 ASUU commends JAMB over blacklist of 48 CBT centres

-The Academic Staff Union of Universities (ASUU) has commended JAMB for blacklisting 48 Computer Based Test (CBT) centres used for the 2017 UTME.
-The President of the union, Prof. Biodun Ogunyemi, told the News Agency of Nigeria (NAN) on Thursday in Lagos that the owners of the blacklisted centres should also be prosecuted.
-The 48 …

-The post ASUU commends JAMB over blacklist of 48 CBT centres appeared first on INFORMATION NIGERIA.
+The post ASUU commends JAMB over blacklist of 48 CBT centres appeared first on Premium Times Nigeria.

 Do you something awesome to share with the world?
 Click here to share